JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_2/index.md

 ![step22](./steps/step22.png)

-The migration file has been created successfully, let's move and migrate the new changes into our database.
+The migration file has been created successfully.
+Let's move and migrate the new changes into our database.

 I will type the command: